budak7273/ArmorModules/README.md

 Please report any issues to me (Robb#6731) or Nog on the [Nog's Mods Discord](http://discord.gg/zqp6U7Y7Nu).

 - Clients may have to re-equip the suit upon login for some suit functions to work.
-- (Unconfirmed in Update 4) If a client logs out with radioactive items in their inventory or in a radioactive area, their 'ghost' player will die to radiation while they are offline.
+- (Unconfirmed in Update 4) If a client logs out with radioactive items in their inventory or in a radioactive area, their 'ghost' player could die to radiation while they are offline.

 </details>